 Want individual panel monitoring instead of per string inverter?
 SMA’s TS4-S can provide this and rapid shutdown at a lower cost than a traditional DC optimizer.
 They can be added at any time.

 Tax rebates and other incentives are available.
 The 30% federal investment tax incentive (ITC) for business' and residential, through a tax break that is spread through 10 years if not used in the first, will pay for 30% percent of the total cost of the system.
 This incentive will start to taper off after 2019.

-Depreciation with the new tax bill, solar electric systems can be depreciated 100% in the first year, or by 85% if the 30% ITC is used in conjunction.
+Depreciation with the new tax bill, solar electric systems can be depreciated 100% in the first year, or by 85% if the 30% ITC is used in conjunction during tax time.

 USDA's REAP Program, or Renewable Energy for America Program, offers a 25% grant, and loan guarantees, to qualifying rural business's.
 For example, a poultry farm could have over 55% of there system paid for, and thats not including the 85% depreciation.

 Financing: We offer 0% down financing!
 Just ask us and we can help you fill out an application for finance of a solar system for your home or business.